Optimal Transport for Structure Learning Under Missing Data: Preliminaries

 \section{Preliminaries}

 We first introduce the notations and basic concepts in the paper.
-We reserve bold capital letters (i.e., $\rmG$) for notations related to graphs.
-We use calligraphic letters (i.e., $\gX$) for spaces and bold upper case (i.e. $\mX$) for data matrix.
-We also use upper case letters (i.e., $X$) for random variables and lower case letters (i.e., $x$) for values.
+We reserve bold capital letters (e.g., $\rmG$) for notations related to graphs.
+We use calligraphic letters (e.g., $\gX$) for spaces and bold upper case (e.g., $\mX$) for matrices.
+We also use upper case letters (e.g., $X$) for random variables and lower case letters (e.g., $x$) for values.
 Finally, we use $[d]$ to denote a set of integers $\{1, 2, \cdots, d\}$.